Retired lecturers' association

 NERLA provides a quarterly lunch-meeting gathering to bring together former colleagues and their partners to enjoy each-others' company in an informal setting, such that the friendships made over many years whilst in employment at the University of Newcastle and its associated and predecessor institutions can be sustained.

 NERLA meets four times a year (in March, June, September and December) on the second Wednesday of the month for a social gathering including a guest speaker.
 The topics vary widely and are based on member requests.
+At the December meeting, the Vice-Chancellor usually speaks, and the venue is at Local Connections on the Callaghan campus.
+The main purpose of NERLA is social.
+Former academic staff can meet with each other and catch up on current and past activities.

-The association meets at Mercure West Newcastle, on the corner of King and Steel Streets, opposite Market town Shopping Centre.
-The meetings start at about 11.30am and last about two and a half hours.
+The association normally meets at Mercure West Newcastle, on the corner of King and Steel Streets, opposite Market town Shopping Centre.
+The meetings start at 11.30am and last about two and a half hours.

-Please tell any of your recently retired friends and colleagues about NERLA
+Please tell any of your recently retired friends and colleagues about NERLA.

 The University of Newcastle acknowledges the traditional custodians of the lands within our footprint areas: Awabakal, Darkinjung, Biripai, Worimi, Wonnarua, and Eora Nations.
 We also pay respect to the wisdom of our Elders past and present.